 Biden Administration to Greatly Expand Food Stamp ProgramLast Updated: August 16, 2021.

 MONDAY, Aug.
-16, 2021 (HealthDay News) -- The largest permanent increase in the history of the United States' food stamp program and changes to its nutrition standards will be announced Monday.
+16, 2021 (HealthDay News) -- The largest permanent increase in the history of the U.S. food stamp program and changes to its nutrition standards will be announced Monday.

-Supporters say the changes to the Supplemental Nutrition Assistance Program (SNAP) program that benefits 42 million Americans will better reflect how people eat and will help improve nutrition, reduce hunger and lead to better health, The New York Times reported.
+Supporters say the changes to the Supplemental Nutrition Assistance Program (SNAP) that benefits 42 million Americans will better reflect how people eat and will help improve nutrition, reduce hunger, and lead to better health, The New York Times reported.

 Reader comments on this article are listed below.
 Review our comments policy.